 Refer back to the Ontological Argument, we can imagine a bad, good and a greater pizza, as we add more olives or anchovies to it, or we can imagine a greater and greater car, as we add more performance enhancing, or safety, parts to it and push it toward more functionality, its function/purpose being found in its ability to drive, or in its aesthetics.
 We could almost build on the concept of a greater and greater car, or pizza, into infinity, but we are limited in imagining a less and less functional car as we imagine ‘vandalizing’ it, or as its parts begin to break down.
 Evil, then, is the privation of good and is finite, whereas good is potentially infinite, if it is understood to be that which trends toward the ideal.

 It could be said, then, that ‘good’ is that which is functional and ‘evil’ is the lack of functionality.
-With a murder weapon, such as a rifle, we do not say the evil is found in the rifle itself, but in its use and anyone who uses a rifle for any purpose other than hunting, let’s say, trends away from its good and toward malfunction.
-The car illustration serves this best, as we can imagine a high performance car racing down the freeway, having minor/non-essential parts failing, until it becomes such a heap and every drop of oil has come out of it, leaving it with a seized engine block with burned off tires.
+With a murder weapon, such as a rifle, we do not say the evil is found in the rifle itself, but in its use and anyone who uses a rifle for any purpose other than hunting and trends away from its good and toward malfunction.

 WHERE TO BEGIN?

-Now that the minimal predicates have been established, if they are reasonably true, one could plug any deity, without any theological commitments, (Zeus, Horus, Jesus…,) into this framework and see which ones fit, or fail to fit the minimal requirements, like a murderer on trial fitting their hand into a glove, which the prosecution has presented as an exhibit for one of the killer’s physical features.
-We need to find our ‘Cinderella’ here.
+Now that the minimal predicates have been established, if they are reasonably true, one could plug any deity, without any theological commitments, (Zeus, Horus, Jesus…,) into this framework and see which ones fit, or fail to fit the minimal requirements, We need to find our ‘Cinderella’ here, who fits the analysis?